 Present value of ordinary annuity:

-In the case of an ordinary annuity, you would take the lump-sum payment of $325,000 since it is higher than the present value.
+In the case of an ordinary annuity, you’d take the lump-sum payment of $325,000 because it’s higher than the present value.

 Present value of an annuity due:

 The present value for an annuity due is $338,758.94 is higher than the lump-sum amount.
 It would make sense to choose the annuity due contract.